Naveen-Karanamu/Twitter-Clone/README.md

 ### BackEnd Deployed Link
 `https://twitter-clone-be.vercel.app/`

-Ps: There is some Potential CORS error (will fix it), run in your Local for Smooth Functioning.
+Ps: In the Backend Deployed link, There is some Potential CORS error (will fix it), run in your Local for Smooth Functioning.

 ## This is the Full Stack Twitter mini Clone built using:
 * MERN Stack